Plans of Study

-The Curriculum Sheets linked to the right are for Aerospace Engineering students on a standard schedule and may need to be modified for students on irregular schedules and ACCEND program students.
+The curriculum sheets on this site are for Aerospace Engineering students on a standard schedule and may need to be modified for students on irregular schedules and ACCEND program students.

 The College numbers of the courses are not given on the curriculum sheets.
 All Engineering courses (disciplines AEEM and ENED) are taken from the College of Engineering and Applied Science (CEAS), which is College number 20.
 All courses in the disciplines of CHEM, ENGL, MATH, and PHYS must be taken from the McMicken College of Arts & Sciences, which is College number 15.
 The Professional Development (PD) courses are taken from the Division of Professional Practice, which has college number 36.

 All courses with area names of BIOL, CHEM, ENGL, GEOL, MATH, PHIL or PHYS must be taken from Arts & Sciences which has a college number of 15.